A Week of Wonder!

-PLEASE NOTE: The Summer Workshop is only open to students who use The One Year Adventure Novel under a valid license.
+PLEASE NOTE: The Summer Workshop is only open to students 13 or older who use The One Year Adventure Novel under a valid license.
 Your curriculum license number is required to register.

 MidAmerica Nazarene University

 Sessions are held in the auditorium of the beautiful Bell Center on the MidAmerica Nazarene University (MNU) campus.
 There is plenty of seating for students as well as siblings and parents!
 Side rooms provide spaces for critique groups and optional break-out sessions for older students.